-Portuguese stage director Pedro Ribeiro holds degrees in stage direction and acting, theatre production and techniques from the School of Music and Performing Arts of the University of Oporto with honours.
-He has also completed the Harp course at Oporto Music Conservatory with honours and the Opera Stage Directing course of the Calouste Gulbenkian Foundation under Christian Gangneron.
+Portuguese stage director Pedro Ribeiro holds degrees in Stage Direction and Acting, Theatre Production and Techniques from the School of Music and Performing Arts of the University of Oporto (ESMAE/IPP) with honors.
+He has also completed the Harp course at Oporto Music Conservatory with honors and the Opera Stage Directing course of the Calouste Gulbenkian Foundation under Christian Gangneron.

-He is a guest teacher of drama, musical theatre and music related subjects at some of the leading artistic schools in Portugal and regularly works with symphony orchestras throughout Portugal.
-Some of his students are now in Amsterdam, London and Brussels continuing their careers.
+He is a guest teacher in acting, for musical theatre and opera at leading artistic schools and workshops in Portugal, France, Denmark, UK.
+He also regularly works as a harpist with symphony orchestras throughout Portugal.
+Some of his harp students are now in Amsterdam, London and Brussels continuing their careers.

 He has worked as a performer in classical plays, contemporary dance, performance art, short films and new circus as well as a set and costume designer.
 Since 2004, he has been closely involved with the international award-winning company Teatro de Marionetas do Porto as an assistant stage director, costume and graphic designer.
 He has worked as a freelance stage director within opera, drama, musical theatre and contemporary site-specific works in some of Portugal’s major venues some of his acclaimed productions include: Carrapatoso’s A Floresta, Tchekov’s The Cherry Orchard, The Bear, The Marriage Proposal, Britten’s The Little Sweep, and Noye’s Fludde, Menken’s Little Shop of Horrors, Rogers & Hammerstein’s Cinderella, A. Loyd Webber’s Joseph and the Amazing Technicolor Dreamcoat.